Charles J. Fillmore: Cognitive linguistics

 Fillmore is now widely recognized as one of the founders of cognitive linguistics.
-The first chapter of “Cognitive Linguistics” by Cruse and Croft (2004), for instance, begins with a summary of Fillmore's work.
+The first chapter of Cognitive Linguistics by Cruse and Croft (2004), for instance, begins with a summary of Fillmore's work.
 Fillmore served as president of the Linguistic Society of America in 1991 and was awarded an honorary doctorate from the University of Chicago in 2000.

-His legacy continues with his many notable students, including Adele Goldberg, Laura Michaelis, Christopher Johnson, Miriam R. L. Petruck, Len Talmy, and Eve Sweetser.
+His legacy continues with his many notable students, including Adele Goldberg, Laura Michaelis, Christopher Johnson, Miriam R. L. Petruck, Len Talmy, and Eve Sweetser, Barbara Dancygier and others.

 FrameNet

 In 1988, Fillmore taught classes in computational lexicography at a summer school at the University of Pisa, where he met Sue Atkins, who was conducting frame-semantic analyses from a lexicographic perspective.
 In their subsequent discussions and collaborations, Fillmore came to acknowledge the importance of considering corpus data.
 They discussed the "dictionary of the future", in which every word would be linked to example sentences from corpora.

 After 23 years at the University of California, Berkeley, Fillmore retired in 1994 and joined Berkeley's International Computer Science Institute.
 There, he started a project called FrameNet, an on-line structured description of the English lexicon implementing much of what he had earlier proposed more theoretically in his theory of Frame semantics, while implementing the idea of emphasizing example sentences from corpora.
 In FrameNet, words are described in terms of the frames they evoke.
 Data is gathered from the British National Corpus, annotated for semantic and syntactic relations, and stored in a database organized by both lexical units and Frames.